Children’s rights

-In line with the UN Convention on the Rights of the Child (1989) as well as the ILO Worst Forms of Child Labour Convention, 1999 (No. 182), “and the ILO Minimum Age Convention (No. 138), a child is a person below the age of eighteen years unless under the law applicable to the child, majority is attained earlier”.
+In line with the UN Convention on the Rights of the Child (1989) as well as the International Labour Organization (ILO) Worst Forms of Child Labour Convention, 1999 (No. 182), and the ILO Minimum Age Convention (No. 138), “a child is a person below the age of eighteen years unless under the law applicable to the child, majority is attained earlier”.

-According to the ILO’s Global Estimates of Child Labour: Results and trends, 2012-2016:
+According to the ILO’s Global Estimates of Child Labour 2020:

-- Almost half of all 152 million children victims of child labour are aged 5-11 years.
+- More than half of all 160 million children (89.3 million) victims of child labour are aged 5-11 years.

-- 58% of all children in child labour and 62% of all children in hazardous work are boys.
+- Among 160 million children in child labour, 97 million are boys, and 63 million are girls.
 Boys appear to face a greater risk of child labour than girls, but this may also be a reflection of an under-reporting of girls’ work, particularly in domestic child labour.

-- Child labour is concentrated primarily in agriculture (71%), which includes fishing, forestry, livestock herding and aquaculture, and comprises both subsistence and commercial farming; 17% in Services; and 12% in the Industrial sector, including mining.
+- Child labour is concentrated primarily in agriculture (70%), which includes fishing, forestry, livestock herding and aquaculture, and comprises both subsistence and commercial farming; 19.7% in services, which includes domestic work, includes domestic work and work in commerce, transport, and motor vehicle repair; and 10.3% in the industrial sector, including mining, construction, and manufacturing.

 In 2013, The Committee on the Rights of the Child (CRC) adopted General Comment 16 on State obligations regarding the impact of the business sector on children’s rights.
 The General Comment includes guidance on the measures of implementation that are required to prevent and remedy violations of child rights by businesses, and ensure businesses carry out their responsibilities in the realisation of the rights of the child and encourage them to positively contribute to the realisation of these rights.
 Further guidance material has since been developed to advise governments on how to ensure that all business activities respect children’s rights.
 A useful guide for States on how to implement UN CRC General Comment 16 was published by the International Commission of Jurists (ICJ) and UNICEF in 2015.

-The Danish Institute for Human Rights (DIHR), the International Corporate Accountability Roundtable (ICAR) and UNICEF developed the Children’s Rights in NAPs on Business and Human Rights, as guidance on how children’s rights should be considered in the process of developing NAPs.
+In 2015, the Danish Institute for Human Rights (DIHR), the International Corporate Accountability Roundtable (ICAR) and UNICEF developed the Children’s Rights in NAPs on Business and Human Rights, as guidance on how children’s rights should be considered in the process of developing NAPs.
+Furthermore, while the UNICEF published guidance on Child Labour and Responsible Business Conduct in 2022, the UNICEF, the UN Global Compact, and Save the Children developed Children’s Rights and Business Principles in 2012 to guide companies on actions they can take in the workplace, marketplace and community to respect and support children’s rights.

 An example of government efforts in this area is the US Executive Order 13126 on the “Prohibition of Acquisition of Products Produced by Forced or Indentured Child Labor” (1999).
 This requires federal contractors who supply products on The List of Products Produced by Forced or Indentured Child Labor published by the Department of Labor to certify that they have made good faith efforts to determine whether forced or indentured child labour was used to produce the items listed.

 Children’s rights are reflected across the 2030 Agenda.
-Whereas a number of goals – including good health and well-being (SDG 3), quality education (SDG 4), decent work and economic growth (SDG 8) and peace, justice and strong institutions (SDG 16) are of heightened importance for the rights of children, issues of critical importance for children are also cross-cutting.
-SDGs 1 (no poverty), 2 (Zero hunger), 6 (clean water and sanitation), 11 (sustainable cities) contain targets with explicit references to children.
+Whereas a number of Sustainable Development Goals (SDGs) – including good health and well-being (SDG 3), quality education (SDG 4), decent work and economic growth (SDG 8) and peace, justice, and strong institutions (SDG 16) are of heightened importance for the rights of children, issues of critical importance for children are also cross-cutting.
+SDGs 1 (no poverty), 2 (zero hunger), 6 (clean water and sanitation), 11 (sustainable cities) contain targets with explicit references to children.
 Further, SDGs 5 (gender equality) and 10 (reduced inequalities) are also of direct relevance as they reflect principles of equality and non-discrimination that are cross-cutting for the 2030 Agenda.

 Across all these goals, there are specific targets or indicators that make reference to children in a specific manner, or require disaggregation of data to measure progress by, among other things, age.

 Business’ contribution to many of these goals/sectors is significant.
-Given that 92% of SDG targets reflect specific provisions of international and regional human rights and labour law, the UNGPs can provide a baseline standard of expected conduct for all businesses in all these areas, thus ensuring that responsible business respects human rights but also, through this, makes a more effective contribution to SDG realisation.
+Given that 92% of SDG targets reflect specific provisions of international and regional human rights and labour law, the UNGPs can provide a baseline standard of expected conduct for all businesses in all these areas, thus ensuring that responsible business respects human rights but also, through this, makes a more effective contribution to SDG realisation (See the Issue page on the 2030 Agenda for Sustainable Development for more information).

 References